hotwebmatter/Wallpaper/README.md

 I've refactored some void methods from earlier assignments to return values, including RepeatChar() and CenterString(), along with the new IndentString().

+Note also that I initially abstracted out the input validation into a single reusable ReadDouble() method, but then created separate methods to set values of length, width, height, and coverage (to better match the problem specification.)

+These methods still call the ReadDouble() input validation method, but they are more closely related to mutators for private data members, which I judged to be part of the point of this exercise.

 ## Example output
 ```